Main Office

 • Mistaken driver identity: the state must prove that you were the driver of the vehicle that was stopped.

-If you or someone you know is the subject of first-time OUI charges in Maine, call The Maine Criminal Defense Group at 207-571-8146 for assistance.
+If you or someone you know is the subject of a first-time criminal OUI charge in Maine, call The Maine Criminal Defense Group for assistance.

 REQUEST A CONSULTATION